SoongMingLiang/Instagram-Posts-API/README.md

 # Instagram-Posts-API
-This is the backend API of the [Instagram-Auto-Post](https://github.com/SoongMingLiang/Instagram-Auto-Post) project.
+This is the backend API of the [Instagram-Auto-Post](https://github.com/SoongMingLiang/Instagram-Auto-Post) project and [Instagram-Post-Manage-App](https://github.com/SoongMingLiang/Instagram-Post-Manage-App) project.
 For further details of this project, direct to above link.
 This repo is focused on the backend API implementation.

 ## Development